Outreach-Organization/AgeoX-Docs/src/app/docs/competition/page.md

 ## Leaderboard

+We recommend that the educator of your course makes a table like this, that everyone can access.
+From there, when a team goes to make a trait prediction and receives a score back from their model that they ran and created in the code, they can update it for the class to see and compare against!

 # 🏆 2025 Leaderboard 🏆

 | Rank | Team Name       | Score (R²) | Trait Predicted         | Last Updated |